bjornn/posbreak/readme.md

 This output format can be easily viewed or loaded in a csv-parsing spreadsheet application.

+## Building
+This project uses Haskell standard distribution packages and can thus be easily built from the command line with the command

+    ghc -o pb2 Main.hs

+A binary for Windows (pb2.exe) is distributed from this site.

 ## Caveats

 * The program has only been verified to work properly with Swedish characters ÅÄÖåäö for the following character encoding tables: Latin-1, UTF-8.
 * The program has not been tested with large files (Megabytes).